Honor-related violence in Sweden: Controversy

 Researchers promoting gender theory or intersectionality have criticized that honor-related violence be used as a theme for research.

 Honor-related crimes

 The most serious honor-related crime is often organized, deliberate and not limited to murders (honor killings).
 Incidents include torture, forced suicides, forced marriages, rapes, kidnapping, assault, mortal threats, extortion and protecting a criminal.

 In September 2019, the Swedish Police Authority started to specifically track honor-related crimes.
 By November 2021, 4500 suspected honor-related crimes had been reported and registered.

 Comparison with domestic violence

 According to the Swedish Prosecution Authority, domestic violence differs from honor-based violence in the following ways:

 Marriages

 In Sweden like in other countries, forced marriages and child marriages often involve spouses who live in different countries.

-Forced marriages primarily target children and youung adults which leads to that many child marriages are also forced.
+Forced marriages primarily target children and young adults which leads to that many child marriages are also forced.

 Forced marriage

 According to a 2012 government survey, at least 250-300 individuals reported a high risk of being forced into marriage against their will and at least 16 individuals were kept abroad to be married against their will.

 In July 2014, authorities saw it necessary to criminalize forced marriages to protect individuals who were forced to marry against their will (Swedish: äktenskapstvång).
 The maximum sentence is 4 years.
 No court has given the maximum sentence as of January 2019.

 The legislation also criminalized forcing someone to marry abroad where underage marriages are legal and also covered misleading someone to travel abroad under false pretenses where the intended outcome was to have the target individual married (Swedish: vilseledande till tvångsäktenskapsresa).